kjohnson8781/RubikCubeScript/README.md

 After selecting your desired face, press the Clockwise or Counter Clockwise buttons to rotate your section.

 ### Randomize
 The script will randomize the cube faces for you by performing 10 random rotations.

+Known issue: the cube will sometimes deform due to Maya inherit transforms not working correctly.
+Try resetting the cube and randomizing again.
+If the deform happens several times in a row, try reopening the scene.

 ### Solve
 After rotations have been applied, the script will solve your cube and save the rotations as a new animation video.